 The currency of Georgia is the Georgian lari (GEL).
 For one euro you get slightly more than 3 Georgian lari’s.
 For a dollar you get slightly less than 3 Georgian lari’s.
 In the bigger cities you can find ATM’s all over the place and they accept most common credit cards.
 Good to know: one Gorgean lari equals 100 Georgian tetri, which come in a variety of coins.

-Number 4 – Traveling to Turkey
+Number 4 – Traveling from Turkey

 Number 3 – Seaside Batumi